Return to Venus de Milo

 The Base of the Venus de Milo

-These are the first sketches of the Venus de Milo, drawn at the find site by Voutier when it first was discovered.
-Notice that the statue has been sculpted in two pieces and that a section of the right hip is missing.
-This soon was found and, when slid between the two larger blocks, permitted the statue to be seen by Voutier essentially as it now.
-The two herms found at the time also are illustrated, both sitting on their bases, the inscriptions of which were drawn clearly enough to be read.
-The beardless head on the fractured base represents Hercules; the bearded one, Hermes, both of whom were patrons of the gymnasium.
-Their identity can be ascertained from an inscription that surmounted the entrance of the niche where the Venus had been found.
-The dedication of the exedra and statue to Hermes and Hercules had been transcribed by D'Urville and copied by Clarac at the Louvre before this stone, too, was lost.
-The letterforms of both the dedication and the missing base suggest a date c.150-50 BC.
+The first sketches of the Venus de Milo were drawn at the find site by Voutier when it was discovered.
+It can be seen that the statue has been sculpted in two pieces.
+The missing section of the draped right hip soon was found and, when slid between the two larger blocks, allowed the statue to be seen by Voutier essentially as it is now.
+The two herms found at the time also were illustrated, both sitting on their bases, the inscriptions of which were drawn clearly enough to be read.

-(Voutier had copied the inscription on the base of the bearded Hermes incorrectly, repeating two of the letters.
-The mistake was realized only when a statue of Poseidon, very similar to the Venus and possibly by the same sculptor, was found on Melos in 1877 together with several others, one of which was inscribed "Theodoridas son of Laistratos to Poseidon."
+Voutier had copied the inscription on the base of the bearded Hermes incorrectly, repeating two of the letters.
+The mistake was realized when a Hellenistic statue of Poseidon, very similar to the Venus and possibly by the same sculptor, was found on Melos in 1877 together with several others, one of which was inscribed "Theodoridas son of Laistratos to Poseidon."
 Then, in 1900, almost eighty years after the base of the Hermes had arrived at the Louvre, it was rediscovered and found to fit perfectly with the herm.
-Both the Hermes and the Poseidon had been dedicated by the same person.)
+Both the Hermes and the Poseidon had been dedicated by the same person.

 The photograph shows the base of the Venus as it now appears.

-Rather than "herm" (from Hermes), Furtwängler uses the more antiquated word "term," which the Oxford English Dictionary defines as a statue or bust like that of the god Terminus, in which only the upper part of the body is represented, terminating below in a pillar or pedestal that bears the figure.
+Rather than "herm" (from Hermes), Furtwängler used the more antiquated word "term," which the Oxford English Dictionary defines as a statue or bust like that of the god Terminus, in which only the upper part of the body is represented, terminating below in a pillar or pedestal that bears the figure.
 Here, displayed with additional fragments that were found at the site, including the left hand holding an apple, is the herm of Hercules (middle), which is missing its base.

 References: Disarmed: The Story of the Venus de Milo (2003) by Gregory Curtis; Masterpieces of Greek Sculpture (1895) by Adolf Furtwängler and edited by Eugénie Sellers.